 URI: http://www.w3.org/ns/lemon/morph#InflectionSlot

-morph:InflectionSlot represents a single slot that can be filled with a morph of corresponding to a grammatical category.
+morph:InflectionSlot represents a single slot that can be filled with a morph of a corresponding grammatical category.
 Since one rule can introduce only one morph, inflection slots are necessary when we need to represent forms that are generated by several independent morphological processes.

 URI: http://www.w3.org/ns/lemon/morph#inflectionSlot